ibm-cloud-docs/power-iaas/faq.md

 {: faq}
 {: support}

-IBM Power Systems Virtual Server is a hosted infrastructure offering that allows youto quickly integrate with the Internet for on-demand provisioning.
+IBM Power Systems Virtual Server is a hosted infrastructure offering that allows you to quickly integrate with the Internet for on-demand provisioning.
 This offering provides a secure and scalable server virtualization environment built upon the advanced RAS features and leading performance of the Power Systems™ platform.
 The IBM Power Systems Virtual Servers are located in IBM data centers and distinct from the IBM Cloud servers with separate networks and direct-attached storage.

 ## What versions of AIX, IBM i, and Linux are supported?
 {: #os-versions}